bcgov/data-publication/pages/dps_bcdc_api_w_common_calls.md

 [RETURN TO TOP][1]

-### How to get the resource names and resource IDs withing a package
+### How to get the resource names and resource IDs within a package
 ```
 import ckanapi